-Sarah’s training at the Victorian Ballet School, Dance world 301 and the Melba Memorial Conservatorium of music (grade 8 A.M.E.B in voice) has served her well in her career.
+Sarah’s training at the Victorian Ballet School, Dance world 301 (Diploma in performing arts) and the Melba Memorial Conservatorium of music (grade 8 A.M.E.B in voice) has served her well in her career.

 Clay Roberts is a graduate from the prestigious WAAPA.
 Soon after graduating Clay was cast in the role of ‘Henry’ in Doorstep Arts production of Next to Normal which played at GPAC then onto the Hayes Theatre in Sydney.
 He then went on to perform in the South Korean Tour of CATS, as ‘Coricopat’ u/s ‘Munkustrap’ ‘Rum Tum Tugger’ ‘Mungojerrie’ ‘Plato/Macavity’ ‘Alonzo’.
 Shortly after he played the role of ‘Munkustrap’ for the Macau season of CATS.
 While at WAAPA Clay performed in numerous musicals, to name a few, Thoroughly Modern Millie as ‘Jimmy Smith’, Assassins as ‘John Hinkley Jr’ and Spring Awakening as ‘Hanschen’.
 Previous to joining WAAPA Clay performed in his native New Zealand in the musical productions of 42nd Street and CATS for Amici Productions.
 Clay was most recently seen in Tim Minchin’s hit Matilda the Musical as a swing performer and as understudy to ‘Doctor’, ‘Escapologist’, ‘Michael’ and ‘Bruce’ for the full Australian and New Zealand tour.